microsoft/WhatTheHack/999-SAPonAzure/Coach/02-Azure-Monitor.md

 7. Go back and select Profile->Save
 8. Restart system for parameter to take effect

-- Installing NetWeaver provider on the Azure portal
+- Configuration of NetWeaver provider on the Azure portal
 ![Netweaver](Images/Challenge2_Netweaver.png)

 ## Step 5 - Check for Monitoring data in Log Analytics Workspace.